 The zen pods – as they call the capsules – are inspired by Tokyo's tea houses as you can see it on the shutters that close completely, giving more privacy to the guests.
 The comfort has been improved as well.
 Not only you can straighten up and stretch inside as the pods go until the ceiling, but the beds are wider than normal too.
-Majority of them are stretching 120 cm's in width (that's 47 inches) and the beds have an additional support of an underlying tatami (traditional Japanese mats) and pocket-coil mattresses (no innersprings).
+The majority of them are stretching 120 cm's in width (that's 47 inches) and the beds have the additional support of an underlying tatami (traditional Japanese mats) and pocket-coil mattresses (no innerspring).
 Bathrooms feature rain showers.
 Talk about great details.

 The 7-story building has 78 rooms, and there are five types of them: Aoi - Standard Pod, Fuji - Superior Pod, Sakura - Superior Pod with Tatami, Tsubaki - Deluxe Pod and Ran Deluxe Pod which has a window too.
 You can find unique Japanese paintings on the wall, crafted by local artists.
 The minimalist interior design extends to the basement bar where free breakfast is served in the morning and it turns into a bar lounge during the evening.
 Sake, local wines, and craft beer are on offer in the made-in-Japan menu.

 Hotel Zen is the combination of Japanese capsule-style accommodation and high standards of luxury hotels, minimalist design, and great location.
 The variety of rooms and the gender-based floors (gender-neutral, female-only, or male-only) means you will definitely find the right one to stay in.